Are you trying to improve movement after stroke?

 But should you go all-out and exercise a single muscle group for an hour once a week?

 Strengthening Your Neural Connections

 While repetition helps create new neural connections in your brain, consistency reinforces and strengthens those connections.

-When you fail to reinforce new neural connections with consistent practice, you won’t see the fastest results possible.
+When you fail to reinforce new neural connections with massed practice, you won’t see the fastest results possible.

-And in extreme cases – like giving up rehabilitation altogether – you can actually regress backwards.
+And in extreme cases – like giving up rehabilitation altogether – you can actually regress after stroke.